 An exegetical and theological study of Isaiah, Jeremiah, Ezekiel, and the twelve minor prophets.
 The course includes an overview of Old Testament prophecy, a survey of each prophetic book, and a focused study of one selected prophetic book.
-Prerequisite: BSTH 2023.
+Prerequisite: BSTH 2023 or permission of instructor.
 Spring of odd-numbered years.